How To Convert A Shed Into A DIY Goat Barn

 diy goat barn

-The main goal when housing any type of animal is to protect them from the elements.
-This will be different depending on where you live.
-Whether from the rain, cold, wind, or sun’s heat.
-All animals need a place to go that is always warm and dry
+The main goal when housing any type of animal is to protect them from the elements and this will be different depending on where you live.
+Whether it be from the rain, snow, cold temperatures, wind, or the sun’s heat.
+All animals need a place to go that will give them a break from any excessive weather.

 a lean-to shelter outside with goat bucks standing in front eating

+If you live in a more severe climate area such as Northwestern Pennsylvania, as I do, you will want to have more protection for your herd, meaning four walls.
+This will allow you to close out the weather and keep your herd dry.
 We do not have a barn so much as we have a shed that we converted into a barn.
-The nicest part is we were able to design this barn into one that is specifically built to house goats.
+The nicest part is we were able to design this barn into one specifically built to house goats.

-After taking a walk one Sunday afternoon, Hubs pointed to our large shed and suggested we instead convert it into our barn.
-This would save us a lot of time not to mention quite a large amount of money as well.
+After taking a walk one Sunday afternoon, Hubs pointed to our large shed and suggested we convert it into our barn.
+This would save us a lot of time, not to mention quite a large amount of money.

 housing for goats